Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 Using Your Medicare Card

 It’s a good idea to keep your Medicare Card with you at all times.
+Aside from using it to access health services, it can also serve as useful supporting identification.

 When you first visit a doctor in Australia, they will ask you to fill out a form with your contact details, any important medical history and allergies, and provide your Medicare number.